openhab/openhab-addons/bundles/org.openhab.binding.growatt/README.md

 The `inverter` thing supports many possible channels relating to solar generation and consumption.
 All channels are read only.
-Depending on the inverter model, and it configuration, not all of the channels will be present.
+Depending on the inverter model, and its configuration, not all of the channels will be present.
 The list of all possible channels is as follows:

 | Channel                           | Type                          | Description                                               | Advanced |